Create & Manage Checklists

 • Max Result: This field is used in very specific examples where customers have to track a score associated with a checklist.
 It is most commonly used in food service inspection operations.
 This feature is still under development.

-10. (Optional) Select the Add link to add additional items to the section:Choose the Add link.
+10. (Optional) Select the Add link to add additional items to the section:A form section for permit application with options to add and check completion status.

 11. (Optional) Repeat steps 6 to 9 to add additional checklist sections